TIY-LR-NET-2015-June/Week-4-Day-1/README.md

 # Week-4-Day-1

-# Day 16 - Intro to ASP.NET MVC
+# Intro to ASP.NET MVC

 Welcome to MVC!
 You can checkout, but you can't even leave!